 DHCP Setting Select Enabled to get an IP address from the LAN or Disabled to use a fixed IP address.
 Controller IP Address Enter the default IP address to use if a network is not available or if DHCP is disabled.
 Network Netmask Enter the default netmask to use if a network is not available or if DHCP is disabled.
 Network Gateway Enter the default gateway address to use if a network is not available or if DHCP is disabled.
 DNS Server Enter the default DNS server IP address to use if DHCP is disabled.
-Webserver Enter the Webserver menu to manage the webserver encryption

-Webserver Mode Select between HTTPS (recommended, web pages will be encrypted), HTTP (web pages will not be encrypted) and Disabled (no web pages will be served).
+Webserver Enter the Webserver menu to manage the webserver encryption Webserver Mode Select between HTTPS (recommended, web pages will be encrypted), HTTP (web pages will not be encrypted) and Disabled (no web pages will be served).
 SSL Certificate Only appears if Webserver Mode is HTTPS.
 Select between Default Cert (which uses a self-signed Walchem certificate) or Upload PEM which provides a way to enter a certificate of the network IT administrator's choice.
 DNS Name Only appears if Webserver Mode is HTTPS and Default Cert is selected.
 The network IT administrator can map the controller numeric IP to a domain name, which reduces the warning messages that occur when a self-signed certificate is detected by the browser.
-Import SSL Private Key File Import SSL Server Certificate File Only appears if Webserver Mode is HTTPS and Upload PEM is selected. server private key and a server certificate.
-Import SSL Root Certificate File Insert a USB stick containing the desired Private Key file.
-The files must be named root.crt, and must be in the root folder on the stick.
+Import SSL Private Key File Only appears if Webserver Mode is HTTPS and Upload PEM is selected.
+Insert a USB stick containing the desired Private Key file.
+The files must be named private.key, and must be in the root folder on the stick.
 Enter this menu to import the file from the stick onto the controller.
-If the network IT administrator is installing a file linked to a trusted certificate authority, then they import the Root Certificate that documents the path or chain of trust that links the server certificate to an authority, in addition to the private key and server certificate.
-Apply SSL Certificate Files · · · · · · · · · · · · · · · · · · · Delete SSL Certificate Files Web Page Color Select between the Light color background and the Dark color background Scheme Fluent Alarm Delay Enter the number of minutes to delay in sending out a Fluent Comms Error message if a data packet is not successfully sent.
+If the network IT administrator is installing their own certificates, they must install a server private key and a server certificate.
+Import SSL Server Certificate File Only appears if Webserver Mode is HTTPS and Upload PEM is selected.
+Import SSL Root Certificate File · Apply SSL Certificate Files

+Delete SSL Only appears if Webserver Mode is HTTPS and Upload PEM is selected.
+Certificate Files S Once files have been applied, if changes need to be made and different files need to be imported, the network IT administrator touches "Delete SSL Certificate Files" to permanently remove all imported files.
+Web Page Color Select between the Light color background and the Dark color background Scheme Fluent Alarm Delay Enter the number of minutes to delay in sending out a Fluent Comms Error message if a data packet is not successfully sent.
 In order to delay at all, the time must exceed the Update Period time.